HERDSA Annual Conference

 Conference Grants

 HERDSA is able to offer a number of conference grants to support delegates to attend the conference.
 The call for applications will be made around the time that submissions close.
-The deadline for applications is 31 March 2023.
+The deadline for applications will be advised shortly.
 Having a presentation accepted for the conference is one of the criteria for being awarded a grant.

 Preference will be given to applicants who